Moutoa Floodgates

 Electrical

-The overhead lines previously spanning across the gate piers, have been relocated downstream of the gates.
-New H-structure poles have been installed by Electra on both sides of the floodway to support the approximately 200m span of conductors.
-This allows easier access to the piers for routine maintenance and for the installation of the upgraded motor and winch sets scheduled to start in 2025.
+The overhead lines, previously spanning across the gate piers, were relocated downstream of the gates.
+New H-structure poles were installed by Electra on both sides of the floodway to support the approximately 200m span of conductors.
+This allows easier access to the piers for routine maintenance and for the installation of the upgraded motor and winch sets, which was completed in 2025.

 Electrical System Upgrade